LLC : Responsibility, share capital, establishment

 The shareholders’ meeting constitutes the main body of the SARL and sets forth specifications for the articles of association, the management and the auditor.
 It approves the profit and loss account and the balance sheet, decides how to use profits and discharges managers.
 SARLs are also subject to the accounting provisions that apply to public limited companies.
 The management board of a SARL corresponds to the board of directors of a public limited company.
 All the shareholders have the right and obligation in principle to assume the joint representation and management of the firm.
 They also have the right to entrust the management of the firm to third parties (non-shareholders).

-Since July 1, 2015, all SARLs have had the right to be represented by any individual whose place of residence is in Switzerland.
+All Swiss limited liability companies must be represented by someone whose place of residence is Switzerland.
 This individual must have access to the register of shareholders and beneficial owners.
 As in the case of the board of directors of a public limited company, the personal liability of the managers of a SARL is invoked in the event of damage caused by a violation of duty, either deliberately or out of negligence.

 Withdrawal, transmission